sradc/sradc.github.io/_posts/2023-09-25-reversal-curse.md

 Does this have significance with regards to the key findings of the paper?
 Probably not, as pointed out by Owain Evans in a [Tweet](https://x.com/OwainEvans_UK/status/1705697503776231444):

 > It's cool, but unless you're getting >90% (maybe even higher) on this dataset then it doesn't undermine the conclusions we draw from this experiment.
-Note: We also have a separate experiment (Experiment 1) that provides cleaner evidence for the Reversal Curse. <p>
+Note: We also have a separate experiment (Experiment 1) that provides cleaner evidence for the Reversal Curse. <br>
 > GPT-4 has likely seen many of these parent-child pairs in both orders.
 Thus, when it succeeds on them it is not undermining the Reversal Curse.
 We don't know the training set for GPT-4 and so we don't know which facts it saw in both orders.
 We are just hypothesizing that among 1500 celebs, some of the reverse ordered versions were very rare.
 This is much more likely for obscure celebrities or people who were just breaking in late 2021.

 (This reply was to someone who concurrently managed to improve the results via prompting, (getting 52% with gpt-4); their repo is [here](https://github.com/clevcode/reversal-curse).)